Centralized Leasing: Top 4 Benefits of Switching in Multifamily

 Centralized leasing processes are designed to maximize leasing efficiency and reduce work for on-site teams at your property.
 So, different centralized leasing technologies work in various ways.

-For example, AI assistants will schedule apartment tours for prospective tenants and answer questions they might have.
+For example, AI leasing assistants will schedule apartment tours for prospective tenants and answer questions they might have.

 Overall, your centralized operations can encompass multiple properties using the same technology.